jehayesms/jean-hayes-ai-analytics/_posts/2025-10-21-fabric-ai-content-understanding.md

 ![fabricaicu35](/assets/images/fabric-ai-cu/fabricaicu35.png)

 OK you can see I was having fun with that!
-I will leave it as-is now, and I will publish my agent for others to use:
+I will leave it as-is for now, and I will publish my agent for others to use:

 ![fabricaicu36](/assets/images/fabric-ai-cu/fabricaicu36.png)